What happens if you don't lodge your tax return by October 31

 When can I lodge a 2024 tax return in Australia?

-The 2023-24 financial year ends on June 30, which means that tax season in Australia officially starts on July 1.
-That's when taxpayers can, in theory, begin lodging their tax returns.
+The 2023-24 financial year ended on June 30, which means that tax season in Australia officially started on July 1.
+That's when taxpayers could, in theory, begin lodging their tax returns.

-Although it may be tempting to get cracking on your tax return straight away if you're doing it yourself - especially if you're expecting a refund - the ATO recommends waiting until the end of July to lodge it.
+Although it can be tempting for people to get cracking on their tax return straight away if they're doing it themselves - especially if they're expecting a refund - the ATO generally recommends waiting until the end of July to lodge it though.

-That's because it can take a couple of weeks or longer for your income statement to be marked as 'tax ready' by your employer.
-So if you jump the gun and lodge it before that's been done you may just end up having to amend your return.
+That's because it typically takes a couple of weeks or longer for income statements to be marked as 'tax ready' by employers.
+So jumping the gun and lodging it before that's done could result in someone having to amend their return.

 What is the due date to submit a 2024 tax return?

-While tax returns can be lodged from July onwards, the critical date for individual taxpayers to mark in their calendar is actually October 31.
+Although the latest ATO figures suggest that plenty of people have already lodged their 2023-24 tax returns, the critical date for individual taxpayers to mark in their calendar is October 31.

 For anyone preparing their own tax return, this is the date that it needs to be lodged before.
 People lodging their return with the help of a tax agent will also need to have engaged the agent before that date (though agents have more flexibility when it comes to when they'll need to submit a return).